Suryansh1720001/Taaveez/README.md

 ## 🤔 What is this App

-✍️ This will basically provide simple and advanced functions for saving your poetry, stories and many more cretaive content in a beautifully designed app.
+✍️ This will basically provide simple and advanced functions for saving your poetry, stories and many more creative content in a beautifully designed app.

 # 📜App Description